BONEO PRIMARY SCHOOL CURRICULUM

 As Picasso said, “Art washes from the soul the dust of everyday life.”

-At BPS the students from prep to grade six participate in weekly Art sessions where a balance of exciting and stimulating activities are provided.
+At Boneo, the students from Prep to Year 6 participate in weekly Art sessions where a balance of exciting and stimulating activities are provided.

 Through a wide range of activities, the students have the opportunity to experience a variety of materials and techniques.
 They create a range of visual arts forms, including painting, drawing, printmaking, collage, textiles, construction and modelling.